-> 2021 started off with the release of long-anticipated guidance from the Centers for Medicare and Medicaid Services outlining opportunities for state Medicaid and CHIP agencies to address social determinants.
-Additionally, as part of its overarching efforts to advance health equity, the Biden-Harris Administration awarded $3 million in grant funding to state and local governments across the country to develop Social Determinant Accelerator Plans, and requested $153 million in funding for the Center for Disease Control and Prevention’s Social Determinants of Health program; issued several reports on SDOH interventions and data sharing; announced plans to embed health equity and address social needs throughout its Innovation Center models and Medicaid and CHIP and issued a request for information on how alternative payment models can incent the collections of SDOH and health equity data; and incorporated SDOH assessment standards into version two of the U.S. Core Data for Interoperability, among many other exciting steps.
+The year started off with the release of long-anticipated guidance from the Centers for Medicare and Medicaid Services (CMS) outlining opportunities for state Medicaid and CHIP agencies to address social determinants.
+Additionally, as part of its overarching efforts to advance health equity, the Biden-Harris Administration awarded $3 million in grant funding to state and local governments across the country to develop Social Determinant Accelerator Plans, and requested $153 million in funding for the Centers for Disease Control and Prevention’s Social Determinants of Health program; issued several reports on SDOH interventions and data sharing; announced plans to embed health equity and address social needs throughout its CMS Innovation Center models and Medicaid and CHIP, and issued a request for information on how alternative payment models can incent the collection of SDOH and health equity data; and incorporated SDOH assessment standards into version two of the U.S. Core Data for Interoperability (USCDI), among many other exciting steps.

 Meanwhile, from January through mid-December 2021, over 270 bills related to SDOH were introduced in Congress – 150 bills related specifically to SDOH, 48 related to health equity, and 75 related to maternal and infant health.
 Legislation like the Social Determinants Accelerator Act (H.R.
 2503/S. 3039) and the LINC to Address Social Needs Act (S. 509/H.R.
 6072), among others, have potential to make a significant impact in this space by facilitating cross-sector coordination and the collecting, reporting, and exchange of health and social needs data.